CNSLabs/contracts/script/README.md

    # Make sure CNS_TOKEN_L1 is set from step 1 (or in .env)
    # Bridge address should already be in your .env file

-   # Deploy to Linea Sepolia (IMPORTANT: Use legacy transactions)
+   # Deploy to Linea Sepolia
    forge script script/2_DeployCNSTokenL2.s.sol:DeployCNSTokenL2 \
      --rpc-url linea_sepolia \
      --broadcast \
-     --legacy \
-     --with-gas-price 1000000000
+     --verify

    # Save the deployed L2 proxy address to .env
    echo "CNS_TOKEN_L2_PROXY=<deployed_address>" >> .env